Public footpaths are shown on this map, a copy of which is also posted at the Village Information Point at Ash Tree

 Nearest stations are at Kintbury and Newbury.
 This line carries Great Western trains from Paddington to Penzance.
 Fast trains from Newbury to London by GWR take about 40 minutes when running to time.

-Whitchurch (north Hants) station is also not far, but parking is problematical on weekdays.
+Whitchurch (north Hants) station is also not far, but parking is problematical.
 This line carries South-West trains from Waterloo to Exeter via Basingstoke.

 Kintbury Volunteer Group runs a regular Handybus service (with room for two wheelchairs) to Hungerford, Newbury and Marlborough, covering collection and drop-off to homes in Hamstead Marshall.
 Places are allocated on a first-come first-served basis, and there is a small charge for the service.
 Ring 01488 657119 between 9-11am weekdays.
 The group also arranges hospital transport and prescription collection for patients of the Kintbury surgery.